 Tennessee’s trial courts include Chancery, Criminal, Circuit, Probate Courts.
 Currently, there are 157 trial and probate judges within the 32 Judicial District in Tennessee.
 Williamson County comprises the 21st Judicial District.

-In the 21st Judicial District, there are only Chancery and Circuit Courts.
-Probate matters are filed in Chancery Court and criminal matters are filed in Circuit Court.
-The judges of the 21st Judicial District are all designated Circuit Judges.
-They sit as Chancellors when holding Chancery Court.
-There are now four divisions of the Circuit Court with a separate judge for each division.
+In the 21st Judicial District, there are Chancery and Circuit Courts.
+Probate matters are filed in Chancery Court, and criminal matters are filed in Circuit Court.
+The Judges of the 21st Judicial District are all designated as Circuit Judges.
+These Judges sit as Chancellors when holding Chancery Court.
+There are four divisions for the Circuit Court of the 21st Judicial District with a separate Judge for each division.

 Judge Joseph A. Woodruff sits in Division I; Judge Deana C. Hood sits in Division II; Judge Michael W. Binkley sits in Division III, and Judge Deanna Bell Johnson sits in Division IV.
 The Judges of Division I through Division IV are assigned to responsibility for all civil and criminal dockets in Williamson County.

 All criminal cases are divided in Part I and Part II.
 Judge Woodruff and Judge Binkley manage all of the Part I criminal cases.
 Judge Hood and Judge Johnson manage all of the Part II criminal cases.
 All non-criminal cases (including divorces, personal injury, business disputes, declaratory judgments, and breach of contracts, among others) are assigned on a random basis at the time of filing to one of the Divisions (I, II, III or IV).
 The Judge of the assigned Division handles the case through disposition.